willhbr/willhbr.github.io/_posts/2024/2024-12-27-solving-sudoku-with-tmux.md

 Now, how fast is it?

-I made a few decorative modifications to the program, allowing it to be quit more easily, visualise the progress, write the solution to a file, and exit on completion (have a look at [the repo][sudoku-github] for the final program).
+I made a few decorative modifications to the program, allowing it to be quit more easily, visualise the progress, write the solution to a file, and exit on completion (have a look at [the repo][sudoku-codeberg] for the final program).
 This made it easier to run it with `time` without me having to sit there waiting for it to complete.

 I started with a solved sudoku and progressively deleted more numbers from it.
 With 4 numbers missing, it solved it in 41 seconds.
 With 5 missing, it took 6:40.[^on-nuc]